sunfishcode/wasm-reference-manual/WebAssembly.md

    region terminated with either an [`end`](#end) or an [`else`](#else).
 Each [`else`](#else) begins a region terminated with an [`end`](#end).
 Each `end` and each `else` terminates exactly one region.
- - The sequence of values that would be on the value stack at execution of each instruction is required be the same for all paths to that instruction in the static control-flow graph.
+ - For each instruction:
+    - The requirements of the **Validation** clause in the associated instruction description are required.
  - For each instruction reachable from at least one control-flow path:
-    - The value stack is required to have at least as many elements as the number of operands in the instruction's signature.
+    - The value stack is required to have at least as many elements as the number of operands in the instruction's signature, on every path.
-    - The [types] of the operands passed to the instruction are required to conform to the instruction's signature's operands.
+    - The [types] of the operands passed to the instruction are required to conform to the instruction's signature's operands, on every path.
+    - The [types] of the values on the value stack are required to be the same for all paths that reach the instruction.
     - All values that will be popped from the value stack at the instruction are required to have been pushed within the same region (or within a region nested inside it).
-    - The requirements of the **Validation** clause in the associated instruction description are required.

-TODO: Describe the new polymorphic typing.
+ - For each instruction not reachable from any control-flow path:
+    - It is required that if fallthrough paths were added to every [barrier instruction][Q] in the function, that there exist a set of types for each barrier instruction such that the otherwise unreachable instruction would satisfy the requirements for reachable instructions.

 > These requirements are sufficient to ensure that WebAssembly has *reducible control flow*, which essentially means that all loops have exactly